 Tulip can help pharmaceutical manufacturers entering clinical trials operate with the agility necessary for successful, complaint trial manufacturing.

 By improving process flexibility, automating traceability, and streamlining compliance during clinical trials, Tulip gives pharmaceutical firms and CDMOs the tools they need to navigate this important stage.

-Chapter One: Fulfilling Trial Design While Setting a Foundation for Scale
+Chapter Two: Fulfilling Trial Design While Setting a Foundation for Scale

 Clinical trials are often the first time that a new drug is manufactured outside of a lab setting.
 For many firms, the painstaking work of developing new treatments and seeking approval means manufacturing enters discussions late.
 As a result, processes aren’t fully established.
 Adjusting and documenting necessary changes can create a substantial compliance burden.
 All of these pressures are compounded by ambitious release schedules, and every month of delay can significantly impact a drug’s lifetime revenue.